salaboy/from-monolith-to-k8s/platform/README.md

 - Kratix only allows us to define an API by creating new CRDs and Controllers for these new resources, what happens behind these APIs is totally up to you.
 While this approach is clean and removes the need for creating your custom controllers, as a platform team you will need to choose which tools are you going to use to implement the behaviours of these new resources (abstractions).

+@TODO:
+- Demo Pulumi Java composition and library, shows a java program that describe how to create cloud provider resources and install our helm chart for the app
+- Crossplane Composition which includes Applicaton + Infra and abtract away Helm and Cloud Provider specific resources
+- Kratix, define scope: I do see this as creating a new type and then using any of the previous tools to execute what is needed

 ## Domain-specific Opinions